Pope-Leo-XIV/JIRCAS-Pathogenic-Race-Namer-README/README.md

 # Requirements

 Windows operating system
 Microsoft Excel workbook (.xlsx)
 No Python installation is required.

 # How to Use
-Double-click JIRCAS Pathogenic Race Namer. exe.
+Double-click JIRCAS Pathogenic Race Namer.exe
 Wait for the console window to appear.
 Press Enter to open the file browser.
 Select the Excel workbook to process.
 Wait while the program completes processing.
 Once the message "Naming completed successfully" appears, locate the generated Excel file in the output folder.

 # Output